ntbell/custom-resolume/README.md

 Add default white strobe @ current bpm clip to all compositions

-May want to remove 'Clear clip' button and replace with functionality that allows user to click on selected clip again to deselect it.
+May want to remove 'Clear clip' button and replace with functionality that allows user to click on selected clip again to deselect it

+May add live composition view if supported by API.\

 ## Known Issues